openai/openai-python/chatml.md

+> [!IMPORTANT]
+> This page is not currently maintained and is intended to provide general insight into the ChatML format, not current up-to-date information.

-(This document is a preview of the underlying format consumed by ChatGPT models.
+(This document is a preview of the underlying format consumed by GPT models.
 As a developer, you can use our [higher-level API](https://platform.openai.com/docs/guides/chat) and won't need to interact directly with this format today — but expect to have the option in the future!)